raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

-### kleene*
+### kleene* and kleene+

 Another very common decorator is used when we want to have a recognizer recognize zero or more strings of symbols.
 This is called the [kleene*](https://en.wikipedia.org/wiki/Kleene_star), or "Kleene Star."
-It is often called "zero-or-more."
+It is also often called "zero-or-more."

-To build the kleene*, we start with kleene+, which takes a recognizer and returns a recognizer that returns one or more instances of a string.
-Our strategy will be to take the recognizer, and then add some epsilon transitions between its accepting states and its start state.
-In effect, this is creating a "loop" back to the beginning.
+One way to build `kleene*` is to start with `kleene+`, which takes a recognizer and returns a recognizer that returns one or more instances of a string.

+Our strategy for building `kleene+` will be to take a recognizer, and then add  epsilon transitions between its accepting states and its start state.
+In effect, we will createa "loops" back to the start state from all accepting states.

 For example, if we have: